androchentw/unity-playground/2-unity-assets-collection/tutorial-projects/2d-roguelike.md

 // Introduces the dependecy of TurnManager, BoardManager, PlayerController void Start()
 {
-    // Register the OnTurnHappen method to your TurnManager.OnTurn callback.
+    // Register the OnTurnHappen method to your TurnManager.OnTick callback.
     // Unregister OnDestroy with -=
     TurnManager = new TurnManager();
     TurnManager.OnTick += OnTurnHappen;